CS601-F21/notes/lectures/exam1.md

 - *Read-only* resources may be used (notes, class resources, books, Internet)
 - **No communication** with others during the exam
 - **No copying** any part of a solution from a resource
+- **No communication** with other students who have not completed the exam
 - 10-15 questions

 The exam will be a take home exam administered as a Canvas quiz.